How to Accelerate Software Delivery with Hybrid Cloud CI/CD

-In their recent swampUP 2021 talk “Going Serverless, with Artifactory and Containers on Cloud Run,” two Google cloud experts outlined best practices and provided advice on building a hybrid multi-cloud CI/CD solution.
+In their recent swampUP 2021 talk “Going Serverless, with Artifactory and Containers on Cloud Run,” two Google cloud experts outlined best practices and provided advice on building a hybrid multi-cloud DevOps CI/CD solution.

 In this blog post, we’ll describe a compelling use case detailed by Guillaume Laforge, Developer Advocate for Google Cloud Platform, and Ayrat Khayretdinov, Hybrid Cloud Specialist at Google Cloud and CNCF Ambassador, during this presentation.

 Specifically, we’ll walk through a web storefront application, highlighting its microservices architecture and the cloud container service infrastructure, with an example of updating the web front end and product catalog to quickly address the surging demand for the latest product.

 But first, let’s make sure we have a shared understanding of DevOps concepts.
 If you’re familiar with it just jump to the next section.
 Let’s start by defining what a ‘hybrid multi-cloud CI/CD solution’ breaks down into: